 Using the recipe included in the project manual, prepare an exhibit of 3 Breakfast Cookies.
 Include the recipe and a menu for one meal including the food item.
 The recipe and menu may be written or typed on a note card or a piece of paper.
 Cookies should be displayed on a disposable plate placed in a zip-sealing plastic bag.

 Food Demonstration COUNTY ONLY PROJECT

-Food demonstrations are listed under Communications - Speak Out for 4-H
+Food demonstrations are listed under Communications - Public Presentation

 FORESTRY

 Each county may submit 2 entries total from 50212, 50213, 50214, 50215